alohastudy/alohastudy.github.io/index.md

 $ meteor npm run start
 ```

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).
-If you have an account on the UH test CAS server, you can login.
+From here you can make an account or login with a pre-existing one.

 #### Page Mockup